jackphillipsjmu/jackphillipsjmu.github.io/recipes.md

 - Dice the Yellow Onion.
 - Heat up a Dutch Oven/Large Pot over medium-high heat with 1 - 2 Tablespoons of oil.
 - Add in the diced Yellow Onion with a pinch of salt.
-  - **Before you add the Onion!** Later on if you choose to use a blender to make the Curry Base then set about a quarter of the Onion aside to blend.
+  - **Before you add the Onion!** Later on if you choose to use a blender to make the Curry Base then set a quarter of the Onion aside to blend.
 - While the Yellow Onion begins to simmer prep the other ingredients:
   - Thinly slice the Green Onion
   - Mince your Garlic